Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

+Signal: <span style="color:darkgreen"><strong>✅ Improvement</strong></span>

+- _From 2010 to 2021, the age-standardized YLLs fell from 123 → 114 per 100k (−7%)._

 Prostate cancer is one of the most common cancers affecting men worldwide and a leading cause of cancer-related death in the United States.
 While it often remains localized and slow-growing for many years, advanced cases can metastasize, particularly to the bones and lymph nodes, leading to significant health burden.
 Despite its prevalence, the precise risk factors behind prostate cancer are not fully understood, which complicates prevention strategies.
-From 2010 to 2021, the age-standardized YLL rate fell from 123 → 114 per 100k (−7%), suggesting progress in screening and treatment.

-Unfortunately the risk factors associated with Prostate Cancer are yet not fully understood, therefore we have limited information.
+**Key risk contributors (GBD 2021)**

 | Risk Name           | Outcome Name    |   Risk-Outcome Score |   Star Rating | 2021 DALYS (in thousands)   | Risk Type   |
 |:--------------------|:----------------|---------------------:|--------------:|:----------------------------|:------------|